last updated: 12/14/23

 – Discover NYC Watershed lands, waters, engineering and communities through presentations and field trips.
 Field trip sites may include: Sustainably managed Model Forests, portable saw mills, watershed rivers, streams, and farms, NYC drinking water reservoirs, waste water treatment plants, and environmental education centers.

-– Practice over 20 hands-on lessons.
+– Practice many hands-on lessons.

 – Get trained in Project Learning Tree and Project WET curricula, which are aligned to Common Core and Next Generation Science Standards.